 Look closely at the routes.
 If you’re trying to get from one island group to another, you might have to backtrack to Athens, which can take a considerable amount of time.
 For this reason it’s usually easier to stick to island hopping in one group.

 Taking a boat to the islands is a much more scenic journey.
 You’ll get the chance to watch the sea and other islands go by.
 You can almost pretend you’re on your own ancient Greek Odyssey.
 To get to the islands that are closer to Athens, going by sea often takes just as much, if not less, time than flying, and definitely less hassle than flying.

 If you want to go to any of the islands that are farther away from Athens, the boat journey could take anywhere from 10 to 20 hours.
-Usually those are overnight ferries, so you’ll sleep on the boat, which saves you one night’s accommodation but might not be so appealing.
+Usually those are overnight ferries, so you’ll sleep on the boat.
+This saves you one night’s accommodation but might not be so appealing to some people.
 Flying would get you to the farther islands faster.

 Boats can sometimes experience delays or cancellations due to weather.
 If you’re traveling during the summer, this is less likely to be an issue, but it’s something to consider if you’re traveling during other parts of the year.
 Flying could be a better option depending on the time of year.

 Unfortunately the prices vary greatly depending on factors such as when you want to fly or take a ferry, what kind of seat or berth you want on a boat, and whether you take a nonstop or connecting flight.
 Comparing your options based on price has to be on a case by case basis, but it might help make your decision during the planning process.